bestwebsoft/camp-wordpress-theme/readme.txt

 == Upgrade Notice ==

+= V1.3 - 22.07.2014=
+* Bugfix: JS custom elements bugs were fixed.
+* Update: We checked theme for WordPress 3.9.1 and updated readme.txt.

 = V1.2 - 07.02.2014 =
-* Fixed bug with inputs.
+* Changed: Fixed bug with inputs.

 = V1.1 - 29.01.2014 =
-* Updated style for <fieldset>.
+* Update: Updated style for <fieldset>.

 = V1.0.1 - 10.01.2014 =
-* Added info about copyrights for Resources used in this theme.
+* Update: Added info about copyrights for Resources used in this theme.

 = V1.0 =
 * Release Camp theme.

 == Changelog ==

+= V1.3 =
+JS custom elements bugs were fixed.
+We checked theme for WordPress 3.9.1 and updated readme.txt.

 = V1.2 =
 Fixed bug with inputs.